Intimate Strangers (2018 film): Box office

-The film topped the local box office during its opening day, attracted 273,972 attendance with US$1.5 million gross, the biggest opening day for a 2018 comedy.
-On 3 November, the film surpassed 1 million admissions, fastest comedy to hit the milestone in 2018.
+The film topped the local box office during its opening day, attracting 273,972 attendees with US$1.5 million gross, the biggest opening day for a 2018 comedy.
+On 3 November, the film surpassed 1 million admissions, the fastest comedy to hit the milestone in 2018.
 The film surpassed its break-even point at 1.8 million admissions on 5 November.

-During its opening weekend, the film topped local box office with US$9.3 million gross from 1,173,171 attendance, leaving Bohemian Rhapsody in second place.
-It is second biggest opening weekend for a local 2018 film, behind Along with the Gods: The Last 49 Days.
+During its opening weekend, the film topped the local box office with US$9.3 million gross from 1,173,171 attendees, leaving Bohemian Rhapsody in second place.
+It is the second biggest opening weekend for a local 2018 film, behind Along with the Gods: The Last 49 Days.
 On 6 November, the film surpassed 2 million admissions, becoming the third fastest local 2018 film to surpass the milestone.

 As of 30 December 2018, the film grossed US$39.7 million from 5,292,649 total attendance.